Esfands/Overlays/README.md

 1. Add the Twitch CLI to your `path` environment variable.
 1. Clone the repository.
 1. Run `npm i` in the root directory.
 This will install packages for the app as well as the development server.
-1. [Generate a random string](https://passwordsgenerator.net) to use as your Twitch EventSub secret (10-100 characters), and enter it in `test/server/.env`.

 ### Commands